Squirtle007/CUDA-Q/TWCC/README.md

 ```

 ## Next Steps
-Navigate to the `cudaq` folder and explore the tutorials to get started with quantum computing using CUDA-Q 🚀
+Navigate to the `CUDA-Q/TWCC/latest` folder and explore the tutorials to get started with quantum programming using CUDA-Q 🚀